remorses/vitro/README.md

 The index page displays all the different stories available, it should resemble a story book where every cell points to a story board

 ## Differences with story book

+-   Only works with yarn workspaces (if you find a way to import a module outside of nextjs and keep it in sync without workspaces open an issue)
 -   No addons, if you want more features open a pull request here, we want a cohesive and coherent code base
 -   Many features inherited by using next.js like
     -   Zero config typescript, babel, css support